-If you’re the CEO or sales director of a server colocation company, you already have a lot on your plate.
+If you’re a server colocation company's CEO or sales director, you already have much on your plate.

-For example, your typical week might be consumed with developing and improving processes, leading strategic initiatives, managing and mentoring staff, managing major client accounts, and speaking at industry events.
+For example, your typical week might be spent developing and improving processes, leading strategic initiatives, managing and mentoring staff, managing major client accounts, and speaking at industry events.

-But when push comes to shove, you’re likely also accountable to your board and investors about revenue growth – which if at any time has stalled, is surely not going to sit well.
+But when push comes to shove, you’re likely also accountable to your board and investors about revenue growth – which, if at any time has stalled, will surely not sit well.

-As much as 57% to 90% of the decision-making process is likely happening before you ever get a chance to chime in.
+As much as 57% to 90% of the decision-making process is likely happening before you can chime in.
 So what can you do to create more scalable, predictable, revenue growth?

 Evaluate How Your Server Colocation’s Digital Funnel Looks to Your Ideal Clients